AineshSootha/aineshsootha.github.io/README.md

 This is a temporary portfolio/resume website.
-I am currentl working on the main website.
+I am currently working on the main website.